SubObjTec/beyond-spectacle/call-for-proposals.md

 “As long as necessity is socially dreamed, dreaming will remain a social necessity.” — Guy Debord, _The Society of the Spectacle_ Aphorism 21

-In conjunction with the conference Beyond Spectacle organized by the Institute for the Humanities of Simon Fraser University, Cinevolution invites proposals from local, national and international interested persons to present projects for a residency to take place in **Vancouver, BC, from April 3rd to April 9th, 2017.**
+In conjunction with the conference Spectacle of Fascism organized by the Institute for the Humanities of Simon Fraser University, Cinevolution invites proposals from local, national and international interested persons to present projects for a residency to take place in **Vancouver, BC, from April 3rd to April 9th, 2017.**

 The Situationist International (SI) was a movement of (anti-)artists, thinkers and activists who, between 1957 and 1972, produced films and publications that